Protected

 checkProtected

-An IP- or CIDR-representing string, or an IP instance.
+IP or CIDR string, or IP instance.

 null